On the complexity of binary polynomial optimization over acyclic hypergraphs: Hardness for -acyclic hypergraphs

 Clearly the vector $p$ satisfies condition \ref{ass: c3}.
 Furthermore, it is immediate to see that solving $I$ is equivalent to $J$.
 In particular, the set of feasible solutions is $\{0,1\}^V$ for both Max-Cut and \eqref{pb}.
 Moreover, the objective value obtained by any binary vector in $J$ coincides with the objective value yielded by the same vector in $I$.
 This shows that \ref{ass: c4} holds.
 It remains to prove that also \ref{ass: c1} is satisfied.
 Hence, we show that $G$ is $\alpha$-acyclic.
 We observe that we obtain the empty hypergraph $(\emptyset, \emptyset)$ from $G$ by first removing all edges $e \in E'$, and then by removing all nodes.
 Therefore, by Theorem~\ref{charactalphaacyclic} we can conclude that the hypergraph $G$ is $\alpha$-acyclic. \end{proof}

-Next, we show the first hardness result, by reducing Simple Max-Cut to \eqref{pb}.
+Next, we present the first hardness result, obtained by reducing Simple Max-Cut to \eqref{pb} using the polynomial reduction presented in Proposition~\ref{reduction}.
 Simple Max-Cut is the special case of Max-Cut, in which the weight vector $w$ is restricted to be the vector of all ones.
 This problem has been shown to be strongly NP-hard in \cite{GarJohSto}.
-We observe that the polynomial reduction of Max-Cut to \eqref{pb} works also for Simple Max-Cut, since this is a special case.
-The following theorem follows from using the polynomial reduction presented in Proposition~\ref{reduction} applied to Simple Max-Cut.

-\begin{theorem} Solving \eqref{pb} is strongly NP-hard, even if $G = (V,E)$ is a hypergraph that satisfies conditions \ref{ass: c1}, \ref{ass: c2}, and \begin{enumerate} \item[(c3')] all edges $e \in E$ such that $|e| = 2$ have profit $p_e = -2$, all edges $e \in E$ such that $|e| = |V|$ have profit $p_e = 0$, and all nodes $v \in V$ have profit $p_v = |\{ e \in E \mid v \in e, \ |e| = 2 \}|$. \end{enumerate} \end{theorem}
+\begin{theorem} Solving \eqref{pb} is strongly NP-hard, even if $G = (V,E)$ is a hypergraph that satisfies conditions \ref{ass: c1}, \ref{ass: c2}, and \begin{enumerate} \item[(c3')] all edges $e \in E$ such that $\abs{e} = 2$ have profit $p_e = -2$, all edges $e \in E$ such that $\abs{e} = \abs{V}$ have profit $p_e = 0$, and all nodes $v \in V$ have profit $p_v = \abs{\{e \in E \mid v \in e, \ \abs{e} = 2 \} }$ \end{enumerate} \end{theorem}

 Observe that condition (c3') coincides with condition \ref{ass: c3}, when we adjust the latter to Simple Max-Cut.